dtcarls/fantasy_football_chat_bot/README.md

 - END_DATE: This is when the bot will stop paying attention and stop sending messages to your chat.
 (2020-12-30 by default)
 - LEAGUE_YEAR: ESPN League year to look at (2020 by default)
 - TIMEZONE: The timezone that the messages will look to send in.
 (America/New_York by default)
-- INIT_MSG: The message that the bot will say when it is started (“Hi” by default, can be blank for no message)
+- INIT_MSG: The message that the bot will say when it is started (can be blank or deleted for no message)
 - TOP_HALF_SCORING: If set to True, when standings are posted on Wednesday it will also include top half scoring wins
 - RANDOM_PHRASE: If set to True, when matchups are posted on Tuesday it will also include a random phrase
+- WAIVER_REPORT: If set to True, will provide a waiver report of add/drops. :warning: ESPN_S2 and SWID are required for this to work :warning:
 - ESPN_S2: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation
 - SWID: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation
-- ESPN_USERNAME: Used for private leagues.
-See [Private Leagues Section](#private-leagues) for documentation **Experimental, currently not working**
-- ESPN_PASSWORD: Used for private leagues.
-See [Private Leagues Section](#private-leagues) for documentation **Experimental, currently not working**

 After you have setup your variables you will need to turn it on.
 Navigate to the "Resources" tab of your Heroku app Dashboard.
 You should see something like below.
 Click the pencil on the right and toggle the buton so it is blue like depicted and click "Confirm."